quietui/quiet/docs/docs/components/toast.md

       duration: 0
     });

-    const complete = toastItem.querySelector('.complete');
+    // Obtain a reference to each button const complete = toastItem.querySelector('.complete');
     const later = toastItem.querySelector('.later');

+    // When complete is clicked...
     complete.addEventListener('click', async () => {
       toastItem.remove();
       toast.create('OK, the cats are happy now!', {